 Another day, another post on the current status of job opportunities.
-I know a respected individual that represents the roofers union across the U.S. and Canada.
+My uncle runs 24 hour towing Aurora Colorado and knows a respected individual from Denver that represents the roofers union across the country.
 I did ask if I could profile him on our site and push his brand for folks to see but he kindly declined.

 However he did mention wanting to expand across these areas and recruit more men and women.
 He has been in the roofing game for about 20 years, he is well known and respected.
 When it comes down to the unions he is a pit-bull and stands up for what he believes in, that’s creating jobs.
 I will be posting two links below, one representing the U.S. Roofers unions and the other Representing Canada.